hello world!

 A chemical peel treatment starts with a consultation with your chosen medical provider, who determines the optimal type of peel depending on your skin issue, desired goals, and budget.

-The medical provider cleans your face with rubbing alcohol and dabs a chemical solution onto the treatment area with gauze, a cotton ball, brush, or special applicator.
+The medical provider cleans the skin and dabs or paints a chemical solution onto the treatment area with gauze, a cotton ball, a brush, or a special applicator.

-You may feel stinging and burning during the treatment.
 The solution is left on the skin for several minutes.
-The medical provider then washes and neutralizes the chemicals with water and a saline compress.
+The medical provider then washes or neutralizes the chemicals with water, a saline compress, or a neutralizing solution.

-The treatment lasts between 30 and 90 minutes.
+The total treatment time is between 15 and 60 minutes.

 Chemical peels improve the skin’s tone and texture.
 After the top skin layer peels off, the newly grown skin is brighter and smoother.
 The treatment reduces the appearance of wrinkles around the mouth and eyes, scars, age spots, and other skin imperfections.

-Light chemical peels provide subtle results and require repeated treatments.
-Medium chemical peels leave more visible results but also require a series of treatments.
-Deep chemical peels involve one treatment and provide dramatic results that may last for years.
+Light chemical peels provide subtle results that last for about one month and require repeated treatments.
+Medium chemical peels leave more visible results for about six months after a series of treatments.
+Deep chemical peels involve one treatment and provide dramatic effects that may last for years.

 Depending on the type of chemical peel, you may experience the following side effects: